 Jon Robken, M.D., performs a procedure in a Cath Lab at GMC-East Rusholme Street.
 One of the labs is being named in his honor, thanks to a gift from Geneseo, Illinois, patient.

 “I had a blockage in a tight corner of the heart.
 I have had heart trouble since 1982,’’ Colo explained.
-“Dr. Puri was describing what I needed and Dr. Robken said, ‘I do these a lot … when does he want to have the procedure done?
+“Dr. Puri was describing what I needed, and Dr. Robken said, ‘I do these a lot … when does he want to have the procedure done?
 How about tomorrow?’’’

-Dr. Robken waited only two days to get Colo in to open the blockage.
+Robken waited only two days to get Colo in to open the blockage.

-Now 83 years old, he has already survived triple bypass and numerous other cardiovascular procedures.
+He has already survived triple bypass and numerous other cardiovascular procedures.

 Colo credits Ed Coyne, M.D., also with Cardiovascular Medicine, P.C., with improving his heart’s ejection fraction; an important measure of pumping efficiency of a heart.